What is a Technical Project Manager?

 Problems such as storage and network performance issues after the migration, or servers that require specific firewall ports to be opened so network traffic can pass from the database to the application and web servers.

-Also there is usually a lot of hardware involved that needs a plan on how it will be set up and configured.
+Also, there is usually a lot of hardware involved that needs a plan on how it will be set up and configured.

-This all plays into the project plan and needs to be organized and tracked on a project task list (backlog), or if they’re using scrum these will be sprints.
+This all plays into the project plan and needs to be organized and tracked on a project task list (backlog), or if they’re using scrum, these will be sprints.

-A candidate answering this set of questions with answers that go into details on ESXi or KVM hosts for hypervisors, or VLAN configuration for management networks, or LUN configuration for SAN or NFS storage will validate they have been exposed to the common tasks involved in performing server migrations.
+A candidate answering this set of questions with answers that go into details on ESXi or KVM hosts for hypervisors, or VLAN configuration for management networks, or LUN configuration for SAN or NFS storage will validate they have been exposed to the everyday tasks involved in performing server migrations.

 Interview Question #3